 Heavily influenced by NWOBHM bands, loved Motorhead, really got into Sabbath and later Ozzy (not NWOBHM of course), but it was the Rush 2112 tour (also not NWOBHM), that really changed things and Geddy Lee and Rush has been and still are a major influence.

-Even with the heavy metal blinkers on, for some reason I became a big fan of XTC - Colin Moulding is another fabulous (and underrated), bass player.
+Even with the heavy metal blinkers on, for some reason I became a big fan of XTC - Colin Moulding is another fabulous (and underrated), bass player / song writer.
 This is another band that has stood the test of time even though the music is so very different from the more formative rock and metal I was listening to at the time.
 Known more for their long-standing critical (rather than commercial), success this band's "Englishness" continues to appeal to this day although musical output is now very sporadic.

 I was (and still am), influenced by a number of the 80's cross-over rock, two-tone & reggae bands like the Police, UB40, The Specials, The Beat, The Selector, Madness and love the whole Ska-core thing that this genre developed into.

 So formative years and influences are very UK centric.
 Not much early exposure to North American bands Other than Rush.